sandeepmeena0/Demo-Class/README.md

 # Demo-Class
-This is a Demo class Git &amp; Github
+This is a Demo class Git &amp; Github.